Intensive Behavioral Health

 East Bay Agency for Children offers the following programs for impacted children and youth.

 Intensive Counseling Enriched

-Youth Justice Services
+Youth Empowerment Services

 Youth Empowerment Service (YES) provides individual and family therapeutic counseling and intensive case management for youth in Oakland who seek to graduate, find employment, and achieve their life goals but who are challenged by the emotional and physical health effects of trauma caused by exposure to family and community violence, sexual abuse, neglect, poverty, racial and cultural marginalization, and institutional racism.
 Together with these youth, EBAC works to keep them in school, link them to employment, support the development of caring relationships with positive adults and peers, and reduce delinquency involvement.
 Details Here